laitanawe/genomec/abstract.md

 <br><br>
 ## Conclusion
-Our goal is to compare all samples and find out which of the high-coverage genomic features are most frequent.
-We will then recommend the most common genomic features to investigators for further study.
+Our goal is to compare all samples and find out which of the high-coverage phages or genomic features are the most frequent.
+We will then recommend the most common phages or genomic features to investigators for further study.